Dark Nights: Death Metal: Multiverse's End

-The Green Lantern Corps and the Justice Incarnate have united against the remaining Earths that have sworn loyalty to Perpetua: Earth 3, Earth 10, Earth 29, Earth 43, and Earth 50.
-All the while, John Stewart tries to convince a reluctant Owlman to betray Perpetua and rise up against the destruction of the Multiverse.
+The Green Lantern Corps and the Justice Incarnate unite against the remaining Earths that have sworn loyalty to Perpetua: Earth-3, Earth-10, Earth-29, Earth-43, and Earth-50.
+Meanwhile, John Stewart tries to convince a reluctant Owlman to betray Perpetua and rise against the destruction of the Multiverse.
 He does so and uses a special gun made on Qward to kill Ultraman and Superwoman.

 Issue #4

-Superman, Batman, and Wonder Woman are trapped in Dark versions of the original Crisis Trilogy where the main villains have won.
-Batman is trying to console the Anti-Monitor (only to be unmade by him).
-Superman is being trampled by the corrupted Supermen of the Multiverse as Darkseid plans to finally turn Superman into his acolyte.
-Across the land of Gotham, the Flash family are burning up the Speed Force to outpace the Darkest Knight.
-Wally contacts Jarro, who is trying to stop Harley from killing the Robin King after the evil Boy Wonder murdered Hex.
-Instead, Swamp Thing decides to drop the cavern on him.
-Meanwhile, Wonder Woman learns how Superboy-Prime killed Alexander Luthor Jr. as he served no purpose in this "world of hope" after bargaining with the Batman Who Laughs.
-He holds Diana responsible for everything.
-In leaving Wally exposed and sending the Lanterns to destroy the antennas across the Multiverse while redirecting the Crisis area to one she is trapped in, she has given the Darkest Knight everything he needs.
-And now Superboy-Prime stands to direct all Crisis energy to his new master.
-Diana begs Superboy-Prime to reconsider; imploring that change is constant, and that in the end there is room for all universes.
-Superboy-Prime shatters the Crisis worlds, saving Batman and Superman in the process, and directs all energy to Wally.
-However, it does not work.
-Before they had a chance, the Darkest Knight rigged the Mobius Chair so it would always direct the power to himself.
-And now he has everything he needs to remake the Multiverse in his own image called the Last 52.
+Superman, Batman, and Wonder Woman are trapped in Dark versions of the original Crisis Trilogy, where the main villains have won.
+Across Gotham, the Flash family burn up the Speed Force to outpace the Darkest Knight.
+Wally contacts Jarro, who is trying to stop Harley Quinn from killing the Robin King after he murdered Hex.
+Wonder Woman learns how Superboy-Prime killed Alexander Luthor Jr. and holds her responsible.
+Superboy-Prime prepares to direct all Crisis energy into Darkest Knight.
+Wonder Woman convinces Superboy-Prime to reconsider, and he shatters the Crisis worlds, saving Batman and Superman, while also directing the energy to Wally.
+However, their plan fails, as Darkest Knight has rigged the Mobius Chair to always direct the power to himself.

 "Doom Metal Part 2"

-Starfire and Cyborg are fresh from their return to Earth and team up with Nightwing's gang where they come face-to-face with a valley of Starros.
+Starfire and Cyborg are fresh from their return to Earth and unite with Nightwing's team, where they come face-to-face with a valley of Starros.
 Meanwhile, the Martian Manhunter matches wits with the Dark Knight equivalent of himself called the Mindhunter.